Gomka/gomkaBot/README.md

 `robalada all`: Prints all the strings in the database.
 Only the bot owner can issue this command to prevent massive spam.

-`robalada last`: Indicates the total ammount of robaladas and prints the last one added.
+`robalada last`: Indicates the total ammount of robaladas and prints the last one added, and if possible prints it's lore.

-`robalada num [int]`: Prints the nth robalada.
+`robalada num [int]`: Prints the nth robalada and if exists also prints it's lore.

-`robalada bomb`: Dumps 4 robaladas in a row. (only one message to prevent spam)
+`robalada bomb`: Dumps 4 robaladas in a row. (if possible, only one message to prevent spam)

 `gomkabot restart`: Restarts the bot (only the bot owner can issue this command)